awslabs/Agent-EvalKit/commands/eval.md

     1. Parse user context from user input (if provided)
     2. Review evaluation plan to understand requirements; update the evaluation plan if it does not align with the user's input (if provided); add entry to Appendix > User Input Tracker in eval-plan.md:
-       - `/evalkit.code`: [User input from $ARGUMENTS, or "Not found"]
+       - `/evalkit.eval`: [User input from $ARGUMENTS, or "Not found"]
     3. Conduct evaluation pipeline implementation:
        **IMPORTANT**: Always navigate to repository root before any operation in the following process to avoid path errors.
-       - **Set up environment**: Use `uv` to create virtual environment, activate it, and install `requirements.txt`
-       - **Set up local OTEL collector**: Run `tracing/setup-otelcol.sh` and `tracing/run-otelcol.sh &` to ensure `eval/otel-traces.jsonl` is created
-       - **Create test executor**: Create a script (e.g., `eval/test_executor.py`) to run instrumented agent on test cases (`eval/test-cases.jsonl`), then execute it (e.g., `python eval/test_executor.py --input eval/test-cases.jsonl`) to export raw OTEL traces into `eval/otel-traces.jsonl`
-       - **Process raw OTEL traces**: Run `python tracing/trace-processor.py --input eval/otel-traces.jsonl --output-dir eval/traces/ --pretty` to process and simplify the raw OTEL traces
        - **Implement metrics** (critical step): Evaluation input will be the processed traces from `eval/traces/<traceId>.json` files.
 The script (e.g., `eval/metrics.py`) should include both metric classes and necessary extraction functions to extract evaluation-required information from processed traces. **MUST** examine processed trace structure by loading a trace file before implementing
        - **Build evaluation main entry function**: Create `eval/run_evaluation.py` to coordinate the pipeline.
 Ensure evaluation results are saved to `eval/results/`.
        - **Code review**: Identify and fix critical issues
-       - **Update requirements and environment**: Add additional pipeline dependencies to `requirements.txt` and reinstall
+       - **Update requirements and environment**: Add additional evaluation dependencies to `requirements.txt` and reinstall if needed
+       - **Execute evaluation**: Run `python eval/run_evaluation.py` to execute the evaluation code and generate results
-       - **Create documentation**: Create `eval/README.md` with running instructions including OTEL collector setup, environment setup, pipeline execution, etc.
+       - **Create documentation**: Create `eval/README.md` with running instructions for users
-    4. Instruct user to follow `eval/README.md` to run evaluation

-5. Terminate any running OTEL collector processes in the background

-6. Report completion with implementation status and readiness for execution and the optional next phase (`/evalkit.report`) after execution.
+5. Report completion with implementation status and readiness for evaluation execution and the optional next phase (`/evalkit.report`) after execution.

 ## Implementation Guidelines